SCH-IT-MurdochUni/NetworkingLabs/Server_Environments_and_Architectures/windows_powershell.md

 ```

-Hint: The code above will work if you copy and paste it as a block.
-You may have trouble if you type it line by line.
+The code above may not  work if you copy and paste it as a block into the command line.
 The problem is when you press <Enter> Powershell tries to execute just that line and commands like the FOR loop don't make sense if you split up the components.
 If you are typing this into powershell, use <Shift><Enter> at the end of each line and this will insert a <Line Feed> that does not start execution.
 After typing the last statement you should press <Enter> to execute it.

+You should really be puting the code block above into ap powershell file and executing it using the powershell ISE.

-Extra-task: Modify the script so that it will loop 10 times
+*Extra-task: Modify the script so that it will loop 10 times

-Extra-task: Change the line that says testing, such that the program counts every iteration
+*Extra-task: Change the line that says testing, such that the program counts every iteration

-Final Example: Take a break[edit]
+### Final Example: Take a break

 In this example, we’ll use the code snippet below to display a message every 30 minutes asking you to take a break.
 We’ll do this by using the task scheduling feature in Windows.

 ```